 Diagnosis is confirmed by finding the Ph chromosome in samples examined with cytogenetic or molecular studies.
 The classic Ph cytogenetic abnormality is absent in 5% of patients, but the use of fluorescence in situ hybridization (FISH) or reverse transcription polymerase chain reaction (RT-PCR) can confirm the diagnosis.

 During the accelerated phase of CML, anemia and thrombocytopenia usually develop.
 Basophils may increase, and granulocyte maturation may be defective.
-The proportion of immature cells may increase.
-In the bone marrow, myelofibrosis may develop and sideroblasts may be present.
-Evolution of the neoplastic clone may be associated with development of new abnormal karyotypes, often an extra chromosome 8 or isochromosome 17q [i(17q)].
+The proportion of immature myeloid cells may increase.
+In the bone marrow, myelofibrosis may develop and ringed sideroblasts may be present as may red cell aplasia, which can be missed due to the increased marrow cellularity.
+Evolution of the neoplastic clone may be associated with development of new abnormal karyotypes, often an extra chromosome 8, isochromosome 17q [i(17q)], or reduplication of bcr-abl.

 Further evolution may lead to a blast phase with myeloblasts (60% of patients), lymphoblasts (30%), megakaryoblasts (10%) and, rarely, erythroblasts.
 In 80% of these patients, additional chromosomal abnormalities occur.